Anise Star

 Anise Star:

 Warning: Anise is on the Food and Drug Administration's list of herbs generally regarded as safe.
 In medicinal amounts, it is considered safe for otherwise healthy nonpregnant, non-nursing adults.
-High doses of anise oil (several teaspoons) may cause nausea and vomiting.
+High doses of anise oil (several teaspoons) may cause and vomiting.
 Anise should be used in medicinal amounts only in consultation with your doctor.
 If anise causes minor discomforts such as stomach upset or diarrhea use less or stop using.
 Let your doctor know if you experience any unpleasant effects or if the symptoms for which the herb is being used do not improve significantly in two weeks.

 —Botanical name— Pimpinella anisum; star anise: Illicium verum Wikipedia.org